How to use Instagram marketing for your crowdfunding campaign

-Instagram Stories are photos and short videos up to ten seconds that gives people a quick snapshot of the daily happenings behind your campaign.
+Instagram Stories are photos and short videos up to ten seconds that can give people a quick snapshot of the daily happenings behind your campaign.

-We love them because they allow users to see the humans behind the campaign and that you’re not some random person online.
+We love Instagram Stories because they allow users to see the humans behind the campaign and that you’re not some random person online.
 They can get to know you and the process behind your products and develop a connection.

-There are a lot of fun features for Instagram Stories too, such as face filters and hashtags.
-Plus, you have full creativity of your story and can create some cool art around your photos.
+There are a lot of fun features for Instagram Stories, too, such as face filters and hashtags.
+Plus, you have full creative freedom over your story and can create some cool art around your photos.